 5.2.
-Entry requirements Standard 9 AQTF Standards for Accredited Courses Learners enrolling in 22575VIC Course in Basic Oxygen Administration for First Aid must be able to demonstrate current competence in cardiopulmonary resuscitation (CPR).
+Entry requirements Learners enrolling in 22575VIC Course in Basic Oxygen Administration for First Aid must be able to demonstrate current competence in cardiopulmonary resuscitation (CPR).
 The Australian Resuscitation Council (ARC) guidelines recommend annual refresher training for current competence.
 There are several training paths to this competence.
 HLTAID001/HLTAID009 Provide cardiopulmonary resuscitation is referenced as a benchmark unit.
-7
+Learners enrolling in this course are best equipped to successfully undertake the course if they have as a minimum, language, literacy and communication skills that align to Level 2 of the Australian Core Skills Framework (ACSF), see the ACSF website for more information.